New York Vital Record Substitutes: Religious Records

 Having an idea of the religious denomination of the family you're researching can be helpful, but don't let that information limit you.
 It's always possible to find a family in the records of a congregation that is different than what you hypothesized or concluded from other information.

-NYG&B President D. Joshua Taylor notes that there is a lot of variance in the way our ancestors chose their congregations - "Some followed specifics ministers and leaders, others chose the nearest congregation (or the only one in their area), even if it wasn’t a denomination they followed.
+NYG&B President D. Joshua Taylor notes that there is a lot of variance in the way our ancestors chose their congregations: "Some followed specific ministers and leaders, others chose the nearest congregation (or the only one in their area), even if it wasn’t a denomination they followed.
 Geographic distance and accessibility certainly played a factor for some."

-He shared his advice for a strategy - "If I know a potential religious affiliation, I’ll look at the congregation that is nearest that matches that affiliation.
+His advice for a strategy: "If I know a potential religious affiliation, I’ll look at the congregation that is nearest that matches that affiliation.
 If that is unsuccessful I begin searching all congregations in a five-mile radius and expand by five miles until I find something or complete what I feel is a reasonably exhaustive search."

 NYG&B Religious Records

-New York State religious records in the NYG&B eLibrary
+New York State religious records on the NYG&B website

-Our eLibrary contains a large collection of religious records from all over New York State, covering 1639 - 1914.
-Many of these are meticulously done transcriptions completed in the early twentieth century by NYG&B Historian and Archivist, Royden Woodward Vosburgh.
+Our online collections contain many religious records from all over New York State, covering 1639 - 1914.
+Many of these are meticulously crafted transcriptions completed in the early twentieth century by NYG&B Historian and Archivist, Royden Woodward Vosburgh.

 Vosburgh visited many churches throughout New York State, leaving no stone unturned and capturing the information in the records with meticulous and professional clarity and care.

-These transcriptions contain vital records from 120 churches in 22 different New York counties.
-Read this blog about our religious records collection to see what you can find, and learn about the unique quality of this set.
-The religious records collection page in the NYG&B eLibrary contains a list of all congregations included in the collection.
+These transcriptions are organized by couny, and contain vital records from 120 churches.
+Read this blog about our religious records to see what you can find, and learn about the unique quality of this set.
+View a list of our religiou record collections.

 The New York Genealogical and Biographical Record